grafana/grafana/contribute/breaking-changes-guide.md

 It can list exported members of an NPM package or imports used by an NPM package, **but we are mainly using it for comparing different versions of the same package to see changes in the exported members.**

-We have a Github workflow that runs against every pull request and comments a hint in case there are possible breaking changes.
+A Github workflow runs against every pull request and comments a hint in case there are possible breaking changes.
 It also adds the `"breaking change"` label to the pull request.

 ## How does the CI workflow look like?